hanabi/hanabi.github.io/README.md

 ### The Occupied Play Clue & The Occupied Finesse (OPC / O.P.C.)

 * If a clue could be given by multiple players, who should give the clue?
 Usually, it makes the most sense for the players with playable cards to play those cards, and the players with nothing to do to give the clue.
-* If someone gives a clue with a playable card in their hand and forces the next person to have nothing to do, this is bad teamwork - unless there was a reason!
+* If someone gives a clue with a playable card in their hand and forces the next player to have nothing to do, this is bad teamwork - unless there was a reason!
 * When this occurs, even if the clue looks like an ordinary *Save Clue*, it MUST be a *Play Clue*, since the player who was doing it was occupied.
 * Furthermore, if an *Occupied Play Clue* is given to a card that is not directly playable right now, it must be an *Occupied Finesse*!